Gunsmoke: The Last Apache: Plot

 The time of the film is just before the surrender of Apache Chief Geronimo on September 4, 1886, and the setting is in Arizona and Mexico.

 Matt has been out prospecting and visits Dan Reilly's store to cash in his gold dust and pick up his mail, which includes a letter from Yardner Cattle Company in Arizona territory.
-The letter is from "Mike" Yardner (from season 19 episode 3, wherein Michael Learned portrayed a widowed rancher), urging Matt to return to her ranch if he can.
+The letter is from "Mike" Yardner (after events in "Matt's Love Story" wherein Michael Learned portrayed a widowed rancher with whom Matt had a relationship).
+Mrs. Yardner urges Matt to return to her ranch if he can.

-Along the way Matt is assaulted by a rock-throwing Apache boy named Nachite (Kevin Sifuentes), and meets a U.S. Calvary scout Chalk Brighton (Richard Kiley), who informs him that Geronimo is on the loose, but the real trouble is from the war chief Mandac aka Wolf (Joe Lara).
+Along the way Matt is assaulted by a rock-throwing Apache boy named Nachite, and meets a U.S. Cavalry scout Chalk Brighton, who informs him that Geronimo is on the loose, but the real trouble is from the war chief Mandac aka Wolf.

 At the Yardner ranch, Matt finds Mike still alive after an attack by Apache warriors, but she tells him that her daughter Beth is in danger.
 After Beth is captured by Wolf, Mike reveals to Matt that Beth is his daughter.
-Together they head to the U.S. Calvary Headquarters in Madera to try and enlist the Army's help to rescue Beth, only to be denied by Gen. Miles (Hugh O'Brian).
+Together they head to the U.S. Cavalry Headquarters in Madera to try and enlist the Army's help to rescue Beth, only to be denied by Gen. Miles.
 Matt and Mike hatch a scheme to exchange Geronimo's grandsons, Nachite and Kyeta, for Beth.

-On their way, Matt and Brighton are waylaid by Colonel Aloysius Felton Bodine (Geoffrey Lewis) and his party of scalp hunters.
+On their way, Matt and Brighton are waylaid by Colonel Aloysius Felton Bodine and his party of scalp hunters.
 Mike's sharp-shooting helps them escape Bodine, and they ride out towards Fronteras, Mexico.

 Meanwhile, Wolf intends to take Beth as his wife.